 The study is enrolling people suffering from memory loss and their caregivers.
 The aim is to find out if elderly people with memory problems can remain home longer by providing assistance to caregivers about appropriate care.
-It is also aimed at improving quality of life despite the memory issues.
+It is also aimed at improving the quality of life despite memory issues.

 Gastroparesis Registry 2 (GpR2)

 Eligibility: 18 years and above, must show symptoms of gastroparesis.
-The studies will be conducted in 9 medical centers and will involve about 1000 subject.
+The studies will be conducted in 9 medical centers and will involve about 1000 subjects.
 No costs will be charged and no medication will be administered.